-This off-site car park is 5 miles from Luton airport and courtesy buses run regularly (every 10 to 20 minutes), taking around 15 minutes.
+This off-site car park is 5 miles from Luton airport and courtesy buses run regularly (every 20 minutes), taking around 14 minutes.
 During rush hour it can take considerably longer.
 The car park is fully secure and has been awarded the Park Mark.
 The operator will park your car for you, meaning that it is necessary to leave your car key with them.
-Airparks offers extras such as weighing scales for your luggage (a charge applies), heated bus shelters, a free jump-start service and refreshments to buy at Reception.
+Airparks offers extras such as weighing scales for your luggage (a charge applies), heated bus shelters, and a free jump-start service.

 Luton Airparks Services